Change your coverage

 - Enroll or remove eligible dependents.

-- Enroll in a medical plan, if you previously waived PEBB medical for other employer-based group medical insurance coverage, TRICARE, or Medicare.
+- Enroll in a medical plan, if you previously waived PEBB medical for other employer-based group medical insurance coverage, a TRICARE plan, or Medicare.

-- Waive enrollment in PEBB medical if you have or are enrolling in other employer-based group medical insurance, TRICARE, or Medicare effective January 1.
+- Waive enrollment in PEBB medical if you have or are enrolling in other employer-based group medical insurance, a TRICARE plan, or Medicare effective January 1.
 (Coverage through the Health Benefit Exchange is not group coverage.)

 - Enroll or reenroll in a Medical Flexible Spending Arrangement (PEBB benefits-eligible state agency and higher-education employees only).